v9rt3x/blog/README.md

-# This is a small Hugo project which builds static site content of my Blog v9rt3x.github.io
+# This is a small Hugo project which builds static site content of my blog v9rt3x.github.io

 ### Useful commands: